-The Table 1 below shows examples of the Part Numbers of length "L" every 0.5 meter and the fuel options of Natural Gas or Propane Gas/LPG in typical capacity ranges as in Appendix 1.
+The Table 1 below shows examples of the Part Numbers of length "L" every 0.5 metre, the fuel options of Natural Gas or Propane Gas/LPG in typical capacity ranges as in Appendix 1.

-Pilots can be ordered in size increments of 0.1 meter lengths, from 0.5 to 3.0 meters.
+Pilots can be ordered in size increments of 0.1 metre lengths, from 0.5 to 3.0 metres.